- Deah Curry PhD

-The increased vitriol of this year’s election season would be enough to have to deal with.
+The increased vitriol of election seasons since 2016, would be enough to have to deal with.
 But I can keep the news turned off so that at least the shouting can’t reach my brainwaves.

 The exponentially multiplying conspiracy theories about almost everything believed by previously intelligent people should be shocking.
 Intentional distortions of history and science are poisoning the impulse to grant benefit of doubt.

 But I can decide not to believe anything from anyone these days in order to keep a desire -- against the strong urge to be stingingly sarcastic – to be at least kind in my speech, if not my unspoken thoughts.

 The disastrous mishandling of a lethal pandemic by the administration, the cabinet, the senate, and several state governors who all seemed to have pretzels for brains caused travelers from this country to be banned from most of the rest of the world.
 For the first time in history, we've seen Americans globally pitied and distrusted.
 While individuals are not their governments’ policies, we are recipients of the consequences of those policies nonetheless.

 I despair for the distress of the people and governmental structures of the US.
 When this era is analyzed from the distance and objectivity of history, it will be said that this was the year when America unraveled, when the worst of our instincts were unleashed.
 Despite the nation-wide protests against racism, injustice, and police violence, legitimate grievances are met and distorted with “what-aboutism” and “blue lives matter” as if black lives don’t.
 Those employing these defenses either fail to see how those responses trivialize well founded complaints – or they do so intentionally to sow confusion.